-We nibble on some traditional Peperoni cruschi in a crunchy street food version and eat a panino stuffed with tasty local salami in the central Piazza Caiazzo, a magnificent terrace overlooking the Dolomites where the majestic Santa Maria dell'Olmo stands out.
+We nibble on some traditional peperoni cruschi in a crunchy street food version and eat a panino stuffed with tasty local salami in the central Piazza Caiazzo, a magnificent terrace overlooking the Dolomites where the majestic Santa Maria dell'Olmo stands out.
 Dating back to the 13th century, the church contains a wooden statue of the Madonna and Child, a Baroque altar and a Holy Family by Girolamo Bresciano.

-Refreshed, we follow our host's advice and head for the Percorso delle sette pietre (Seven Stones Trail), a literary path, complete with scenic installations and sound effects, crafted on the story Vito ballava con le streghe by Mimmo Sammartino.
-If, as in our case, the weather is a little gloomy and you don't meet many walkers, the thrill is guaranteed.
+Re-energized from our lunch, we follow our host's advice and head to the Percorso delle sette pietre (Seven Stones Trail).
+The trek is a unique cultural experience featuring scenic installations and sound effects based on the story 'Vito Ballava con le Streghe' by Mimmo Sammartino.
+If, as in our case, the weather is a little gloomy and only a few hikers venture on the trail, the thrill is guaranteed.

-The beautiful Saracen village has a historic centre that blends in perfectly with the mountain, an arena of low houses, stately homes, refined stone portals and rupestrian churches.
+The beautiful Saracen village has a historic centre that blends in perfectly with the mountain.
+It's an arena of low houses, stately homes, refined stone portals and rupestrian churches.
 Visit the Chiesa di San Giacomo Maggiore, a treasure trove of Lucanian works of art ranging from the 15th to the 18th century.

-We go as far as Arabata, a very narrow (and very high) Arab district, with small dwellings leaning against other small dwellings, which are in turn leaning against the bare rock.
-We are very close to the Norman fortress.
+As we reach Arabata, a very narrow (and very high) Arab district, we are amazed to see small houses built so close to each other on the rocky terrain.
+It's a breathtaking sight to see these small dwellings leaning against the bare rock with such precision.
+We are now very close to the Norman fortress.
 Before going up the (umpteenth) climb that will take us to admire what remains of the old castle, we notice a lively bustle of people, helmets on their heads and smiles of tense euphoria on their faces.
 They are the daredevils who have decided to fly.

-Yes, because here, you can enjoy the thrill of crossing the 1550 metres to Castelmezzano by gliding at 120 km/hr in Superman position along a steel cable.
-It's called the Volo dell'angelo (Angel Flight), but going that fast at 400 metres high, you'll feel like Clark Kent: adrenalin guaranteed.
+In Pietrapertosa, you can enjoy the thrill of crossing the 1550 metres to Castelmezzano by gliding at 120 km/hr in Superman position along a steel cable.
+It's called Volo dell'angelo (Angel Flight), but going that fast at 400 metres high, you'll feel like Clark Kent: adrenalin guaranteed.

 We continue a few more metres and reach the highest point, tired but satisfied: the sweeping view from the perimeter walls of the Norman-Swabian castle is indescribable.

 The road we take is a succession of hairpin bends winding through thick green vegetation that will gradually turn into a Far West landscape: red ground and ochre grasslands where waves of clay emerge.

 The walk to the old districts is lined with boutique hotels, trendy bars and ultra-modern spots that blend in perfectly with the urban design and architecture of the buildings.
 In between, there are panoramic terraces where you can shoot a lot of Instagram-perfect photos.
-From one of those, the Belvedere Guerricchio, we look out over the Sassi for the first time.
+From one of those, the wide Belvedere Guerricchio, we look out over the Sassi for the first time.

 Matera needs (and deserves) more than one day, but we don't have much time and spend pretty much of it entering every church and historic building we come across while wandering among rocky outcrops, steep steps and stone alleyways.
 You should be smarter and study a plan of attack in advance.

-A good starting point for a tour of the Sasso Caveoso is Casa Noha, which shows multimedia presentations of the city's history.
+A good starting point for a tour of the impressive Sasso Caveoso is Casa Noha, which shows multimedia presentations of the city's history.
 From here, you can continue to Piazza San Pietro Caveoso and its namesake church; also, linger in the large square: this is a unique vantage point over the Murgia Park.

-Other recommended stops include the rupestrian churches of the Madonna dell'Idris and San Giovanni in Monterrone, both carved out of the tuff, and the 16th-century Palazzo Pomarici, featuring a collection of works by Picasso and De Chirico.
+Other recommended stops include the rupestrian churches of the Madonna dell'Idris and San Giovanni in Monterrone, both carved out of tuff, and the 16th-century Palazzo Pomarici, featuring a collection of works by Picasso and De Chirico.